 Grayscale® Bittensor Trust (GTAO) Begins Trading On OTC Markets And Is Now SEC Reporting

-STAMFORD, Conn., December 11, 2025 – Grayscale, the world's largest digital asset-focused investment platform*, today announced Grayscale® Bittensor Trust (the“Trust”) has begun trading on OTCQX®, a premier secondary U.S. market operated by OTC Markets Group Inc, under the ticker GTAO.
+STAMFORD, Conn., Dec.
+11, 2025 (GLOBE NEWSWIRE) -- Grayscale, the world's largest digital asset-focused investment platform*, today announced Grayscale® Bittensor Trust (the“Trust”) has begun trading on OTCQX®, a premier secondary U.S. market operated by OTC Markets Group Inc, under the ticker GTAO.
 The firm also announced that GTAO is now SEC reporting.

 Bittensor is a decentralized network for artificial intelligence (AI) that enables anyone to build, train, and access machine-learning models.
 Connecting more than 50 subnets across artificial intelligence (AI) use cases like chatbots, translations, and image generation, the network offers an open, global foundation for decentralized AI.